Biden pledges solidarity with Israelis and suggests 'other team' to blame for Gaza hospital blast

 “The civilized world must unite to defeat Hamas," he said.

-Biden also planned to meet Israeli first responders and the families of victims and hostages.
-Netanyahu met Biden at Ben Gurion Airport and the two embraced.
+Biden also planned to meet Israeli first responders and the families of victims and those being held hostage by Hamas.
+Netanyahu met Biden at Ben Gurion International Airport and the two embraced.
 It was almost exactly a month ago that they sat together at the United Nations General Assembly, where Netanyahu marveled that a "historic peace between Israel and Saudi Arabia" seemed within reach.

 The possibility of improved relations between Israel and its Arab neighbors appears to be dimming; Israel has been preparing for a potential ground invasion of Gaza in response to Hamas' attacks.